actoron/jadex/docs/mkdocs/docs/BDI Tutorial/08 External Processes.md

 ```

-**Start and test the agent**\\ Start the agent and open a browser to issue translation request.
+### Starting and testing the agent\\ Start the agent and open a browser to issue translation request.
 This can be done by entering the server url and appending the word to translate, e.g. http://localhost:9099/dog. ](http://localhost:9099/dog.)
 The result should be printed out in the returned web page.